JinZh1229/jinzh1229.github.io/_pages/about.md

 <span class='anchor' id='about-me'></span>

-I’m Jin Zhou, a Ph.D. candidate in Computer Science at George Mason University, advised by **Dr. Songqing Chen**(IEEE Fellow).
+I’m Jin Zhou, a Ph.D. candidate in Computer Science at George Mason University, advised by Prof. Songqing Chen.
+My research explores how machine learning systems can become both more efficient and more responsive to human needs.

-I build scalable and production-oriented machine learning systems for immersive and real-world applications.
-My work focuses on model compression, inference optimization, and performance engineering to reduce latency, memory usage, and compute cost while maintaining stable output quality.
-In parallel, I conduct large-scale user research in immersive environments to evaluate system behavior, user perception, and safety.
-I design and run controlled experiments, analyze quantitative and qualitative data, and translate findings into system improvements.
-This allows me to connect ML system design with real user impact.
-I work on transmission-efficient 3D and 360° media systems (e.g., NeRF-based pipelines), engineering real-time inference and bandwidth-aware deployment strategies.
+On the systems side, I develop efficient neural representations for dynamic 3D and immersive content, with research spanning model compression, neural rendering, representation learning, and video coding.
+On the human-centered side, I build interactive environments and machine learning models to understand human behavior, perception, and safety in immersive systems.

+Across these directions, I enjoy taking open-ended research problems from problem formulation and algorithm design to implementation, experimentation, and rigorous evaluation.

-**❗️ I am open to positions as a Research Engineer, Machine Learning Engineer, and UX Researcher.**
+**❗️ I am open to positions as a Research Engineer / AI Researcher working across efficient machine learning, neural representations, and human-centered AI.**

 🧠 HCI & VR Ethics: Investigate harassment in social VR through AI-driven behavior detection and psychological analysis; conduct large-scale user studies in Unity-based immersive platforms.